ZakaNa96/AI-Assistant-Kira/README.md

  - ctrl_r: Press while Kira is talking to interrupt her.

 ## Special Voice Commands
- - Quit: Say "quit" to exit the program.
+ - Quit: Say "beenden" to exit the program.
- - Abort: Say "abort recording" anywhere in your recording to skip.
+ - Abort: Say "aufnahme abbrechen" anywhere in your recording to skip.

 ## Setup
  - OpenAI: Write your openAI API key to api_key.py